LucyImo/MTN-SERVICE-ANALYSIS/README.md

  ### FINDINGS

+ - The Total Revenue on sale from the period January to March is N199,348,200

  - The Month with the highest number of customers is February, with 450 registered customers.
 The others are  January with 271 customers and March with 253 customers.